1990s fashion concluded the 20th century with a collection of trends built on the ’80s and inspired by ’60s fashion.

 Mickey Mouse has been a cartoon legend since 1928 (his debut in a cartoon), and in the ’90s he was a favored character on T-shirts, sweatshirts and jackets.

-Perhaps it was because Orlando’s Disneyworld (which first opened in 1971) had capitalized on the marketplace with full lines of ready-to-wear Disney clothing, or it’s just that Mickey and friends has made a comeback for 2013 so the best vintage sellers are sourcing styles for their ’90s loving customers.
+Perhaps it was because Orlando’s Disneyworld (which first opened in 1971) had capitalized on the marketplace with full lines of ready-to-wear Disney clothing, or it’s just that Mickey and friends made a comeback for 2013.
+Answering the question “were tracksuits popular in the 90s” is simple: they were everywhere, making them a sought-after style for ’90s-loving customers..

 Whatever the reason, Mickey is as magical to wear today as he was by suburban moms and their tweens in the ’90s.